Democrat Mikie Sherrill and Republican Jack Ciattarelli to face off in race for New Jersey governor

 She becomes the Democrats’ standard-bearer at a time when the state party is looking to win the governorship for a third straight term and the national party is looking for leadership and a message that resonates with voters.

-New Jersey is one of two states with a governor’s race this year — the other is Virginia — and could give both parties the chance to test strategies ahead of next year’s high-stakes midterm elections.

-Sherrill built her campaign around her personal story — a Naval Academy graduate who flew choppers for the Navy, Sherrill went on to work as a federal prosecutor in New Jersey.
+Sherrill built her campaign around her personal story: a Naval Academy graduate who flew choppers for the Navy, she went on to work as a federal prosecutor in New Jersey.
 She first ran for office in 2018, during the midterm election in Trump’s first term, winning in a district that the GOP had controlled for years.

 Her primary campaign, like those of her rivals, focused on finding ways to make the state more affordable, though she shied away during the primary campaign from offering a broad-based plan.
 She focused instead on more narrow steps such as lowering housing costs by boosting the number of development tax credits so more housing could be built.